DroidChecker/home/README.md

-# DroidChecker
+# Kea

-DroidChecker is a general and practical testing tool based on the idea of property-based testing for finding functional bugs in Android apps.
+Kea is a general and practical testing tool based on the idea of property-based testing for finding functional bugs in Android apps.

 📘 [Documentation](https://droidchecker-doc.readthedocs.io/en/latest/)